TERREMEMBER/znbase/docs/content/v2.0/api/ysql/extensions.md

     $ brew install postgres && brew install postgis
     ```

-Now follow the instructions described above to copy the needed files into your YugabyteDB installation, and then create
+Now follow the instructions described above to copy the needed files into your ZNbaseDB installation, and then create
 the extension.

 ```sh